blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/exorcism_of_coulsborrough/info.md

 # Excorcism of Coalsborrough
+## Premise
+An adventure and small setting for a party of 3-4 level 1 adventurers.

 ## Plot hook
 - Coent Doara sent letter offering 200GP to assist with a case of demon possession